umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/External-Services/index.md

 When new IPs are added we will also send the information directly to the [Technical Contacts](../Team-Members/Technical-Contact.md) for each Umbraco Cloud project.
 :::

-If you are using an external service that is not behind a firewall, you do not need to whitelist the Cloud IPs.
+If you are using an external service that is not behind a firewall, you do not need to whitelist the Umbraco Cloud IPs.